Doing the “right thing” — by a score of at least 100 to 1

 - Healthy Eating, Healthy World, The ”big picture” about food (our book)

-- An essential scientific resource: The China Study by Dr. T. Colin Campbell
+- An essential scientific resource: The China Study by Dr. T. Colin Campbell; the primary book that influenced Bill Clinton to adopt a whole food, plant-based diet.

 Want to find out how healthy your family is eating?
-Take our free 4Leaf Diagnostic Survey.
-It takes less than five minutes and you can score it yourself.
+Take our free 4Leaf Survey.
+It takes 2 or 3 minutes and you can score it yourself.
 After taking the survey, please give me your feedback as it will be helpful in the development of our future 4Leaf app for smartphones.
 Send feedback to jmorrishicks@me.com

 International.
 We’re now reaching people in over 100 countries.
 Follow us on Facebook and Twitter or get daily blog notices by “following” us in the top of the right-hand column.
 For occasional updates, join our periodic mailing list.